Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 The meteorological dataset used in this tutorial (**MeteorologicalData_NYC_2010.txt**) is from NOAA (most of the meteorological variables) and NREL (solar radiation data).
 It consists of *tab-separated* hourly air temperature, relative humidity, incoming shortwave radiation, pressure, precipitation and wind speed for 2010.
 There are other possibilities within UMEP to acquire meteorological forcing data.
 The pre-processor plugin `WATCH <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20Download%20data%20(WATCH).html>`__ can be used to download the variables needed from the global `WATCH <http://www.eu-watch.org/>`__ forcing datasets (Weedon et al. 2011, 2014).

 - Open the meterological dataset (**MeteorologicalData_NYC_2010.txt**) in a text editor of your choice.
-As you can see it does not include all the variables shown in the table **can we cross reference table**.
+As you can see it does not include all the variables shown in :numref:`ref_T_Met`.
 However, these variables are the mandatory ones that are required to run SUEWS.
 In order to format (and make a quality check) the data provided into UMEP standard, you will use the `MetPreProcessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__.

 - Open MetDataPreprocessor (*UMEP> Pre-Prpcessor -> Meteorological Data > MetPreprocessor*).
 - Load **MeteorologicalData_NYC_2010.txt** and make the settings as shown below.
 Name your new dataset **NYC_metdata_UMEPformatted.txt**.